-- (6) SBIC I LP has entered into a contractual arrangement whereby, subject to certain conditions being satisfied, it has agreed, with respect to the Senior Secured Tem Loan B, to receive its payment after the repayment of certain lenders pursuant to a payment waterfall.
-With respect to Intrafusion Holding Corp., the reported interest rate of 12.84% at December 31, 2015 includes interest of 3.59% per annum as specified under the contractual arrangement SBIC I LP entered into with the co-lenders in connection with the credit agreement. - (7) SBIC I LP has entered into a contractual arrangement whereby, subject to certain conditions being satisfied, it has agreed, with respect to the Senior Secured Tem Loan, to receive its payment after the repayment of certain lenders pursuant to a payment waterfall.
-With respect to C7 Data Centers, Inc., the reported interest rate of 13.25% at December 31, 2015 includes interest of 3.75% per annum as specified under the contractual arrangement SBIC I LP entered into with the co-lenders in connection with the credit agreement. - (8) In January 2016, HealthFusion, Inc. was purchased, at which time the Common Stock Warrants were redeemed and the Senior Secured Loan was repaid at par.
+- (4) Indicates investments that the Company deems non "qualifying assets" under Section 55(a) of the Investment Company Act of 1940 ("1940 Act"), as amended.
+Qualifying assets must represent at least 70% of the Company's assets, as defined under Section 55 of the 1940 Act, at the time of acquisition of any additional non-qualifying assets.
+As of December 31, 2015, 96.3% of the Company's assets were qualifying assets. - (5) Non-accrual loan. - (6) SBIC I LP has entered into a contractual arrangement whereby, subject to certain conditions being satisfied, it has agreed, with respect to the Senior Secured Tem Loan B, to receive its payment after the repayment of certain lenders pursuant to a payment waterfall.
+With respect to Intrafusion Holding Corp., the all-in interest rate of 12.84% at December 31, 2015 included an interest rate of 3.59% per annum as specified under the contractual arrangement SBIC I LP entered into with the co-lenders in connection with the credit agreement. - (7) SBIC I LP has entered into a contractual arrangement whereby, subject to certain conditions being satisfied, it has agreed, with respect to the Senior Secured Tem Loan, to receive its payment after the repayment of certain lenders pursuant to a payment waterfall.
+With respect to C7 Data Centers, Inc., the all-in interest rate of 13.25% at December 31, 2015 included an interest rate of 3.75% per annum as specified under the contractual arrangement SBIC I LP entered into with the co-lenders in connection with the credit agreement. - (8) In January 2016, HealthFusion, Inc. was purchased, at which time the Common Stock Warrants were redeemed and the Senior Secured Loan was repaid at par.
 In connection with the loan repayment, the Company received a prepayment penalty of \$143.
 The Common Stock Warrants were redeemed for total consideration of \$2,385, which included a cash payment of \$2,115 and an additional amount held in escrow valued at \$270 to be released 50% in one year and the remaining amount in approximately two years.
-In addition, the Company could receive an earnout payment of up to approximately \$230 to \$460 in 2017. - (9) The interest rate on these investments contains a PIK provision, whereby the issuer has the option to make interest payments in cash with the issuance of additional securities as payment of the entire PIK provision.
-The interest rate in the schedule represents the current interest rate in effect for these investments. - (10)The interest rate includes a 1.5% PIK provision, whereby the issuer has the option to make interest payments in cash or with the issuance of additional securities as payment of the entire PIK provision.
-The interest rate in the schedule represents the current interest rate in effect. - (11)The interest rate includes a 2.0% PIK provision, whereby the issuer has the option to make interest payments in cash or with the issuance of additional securities as payment of the entire PIK provision.
-The interest rate in the schedule represents the current interest rate in effect. - (12) Non-income producing.
+In addition, the Company could receive an earnout payment of up to approximately \$230 to \$460 in 2017. - (9) The interest rate on these investments contains a PIK provision, whereby the issuer has the option to make interest payments with the issuance of additional securities as payment of the entire PIK provision.
+The interest rate in the schedule represents the current interest rate in effect for these investments. - (10)The interest rate includes a 1.5% PIK provision, whereby the issuer has the option to make interest payments with the issuance of additional securities as payment of the entire PIK provision.
+The interest rate in the schedule represents the current interest rate in effect. - (11)Non-income producing.